TL;DR

 Home support may help mild flare-ups.
 Short controlled walks, better traction with non-slip rugs, supportive bedding, and reduced jumping can improve comfort and mobility.
 Too much inactivity can worsen stiffness and muscle weakness, so most dogs benefit from gentle controlled movement instead of complete rest.

-Veterinary care is important if symptoms keep worsening, flare-ups happen more often, walking tolerance drops, or the dog refuses to stand or walk.
-Persistent mobility decline should not be dismissed as “just old age.”
+Veterinary care is important if symptoms keep worsening, flare-ups happen more often, walking tolerance drops, or the dog refuses to stand or walk — warning signs PDSA also identifies as requiring veterinary attention.
+Persistent mobility decline should not be dismissed as ‘just old age.

 Quick Answer